mjoppich/bioGUI/doc/build_wsl.rst

 Despite the interest to hide any command line as much as possible from the user, the following initial setup can not be automised.
 First a Command Prompt or better PowerShell must be started.
-Therefore simply search for the *Windows PowerShell* in the start menu.
+Search for the *Windows PowerShell* in the start menu.

 .. image:: ./images/wsl/powershell.PNG
    :scale: 30